 We offer counseling on a variety of concerns including, but not limited to:

 Many of our therapists are trained to help couples improve communication and work through relationship issues.
 If it is decided that CAPS is not the best place to meet your needs, we will provide referrals to more appropriate resources on campus or in the community.

-All fee-paying students are eligible to receive a limited number of free visits in any CAPS location during the academic year: August 18, 2016 – August 17, 2017.
+CU Boulder students who have paid both the mental health fee and the student health fee are eligible to receive a limited number of free visits in any CAPS location during the academic year: August 18, 2016 – August 17, 2017.

 Free visits do not include:

 Your CAPS provider will work with you to determine the frequency and duration of your treatment.
 When determining your coverage, the provider will consider the number of sessions you may need to address your concerns and your ability to access ongoing care.